risingwavelabs/risingwave/README.md

 * **Highly efficient in complex queries**
   * RisingWave persists internal states in remote storages (e.g., S3), and users can confidently and efficiently perform complex streaming queries (e.g., joining dozens of data streams) in a production environment, without worrying about state size.
 * **Transparent dynamic scaling**
-  * RisingWave's state managemnet mechanism enables near-instantaneous dynamic scaling without any service interruptions.
+  * RisingWave's state management mechanism enables near-instantaneous dynamic scaling without any service interruptions.
 * **Instant failure recovery**
   * RisingWave's state management mechanism also allows it to recover from failure in seconds, not minutes or hours.